shibatch/sleef/docs/2-references/quad/cuda.md

 `Sleef_quadx1` data type to retain a QP FP value in CUDA device codes.
 This data type has the same structure as the QP FP data type, and you can directly access the number by casting the pointer to the QP FP data type supported by the compiler.
+The supported types include ISO 60559 standard's `_Float128` in C and `std::float128_t` in C++.
 Beware of the strict-aliasing rule in this case.

 ```c